geldata/rfcs/text/1042-fastapi.rst

 * ``db.save()`` and ``db.delete()`` will accept multiple objects at once, allowing for batching multiple updates into a single round-trip to the database.

 * We can consider implementing ``db.batch_save()`` method that would accept an asynchronous generator of objects to save.
-This would allow for internal distributing of commands accross multiple network connections.
+This would allow for internal distributing of commands accross multiple network connections

 Changes to the CLI